A Woman's Role

 Oregon's long history of racial and ethnic discrimination got its start with the treatment of Native Americans in the mid-1800s.
 Essentially, those who did not die as a result of diseases brought by the white settlers, were moved to the side so as not to impede the progress Manifest Destiny demanded.
 As a result, the great majority of Oregon's Native Americans were forced to live on reservations.

-Chinese immigrants moved into the mining areas of southern Oregon in the 1850s and later to many areas of northeast Oregon.
+Chinese immigrants moved into the mining areas of southern Oregon in the 1850s and later to areas of northeast Oregon.
 They gained a reputation for hard work, often reworking mining claims that had been abandoned by white miners.
 Chinese workers also toiled long hours as cooks, housecleaners, and launderers in the busy mining towns.

 But resentment grew in the white dominated communities, where many claimed the immigrants were taking jobs that belonged to white settlers.
 Because of their distinct language and social customs, the Chinese workers largely kept within their own tightly knit communities, often sending their earnings to their families in China.
-But this only spurred more resentment in the white community.
+This only spurred more resentment in the white community.
 The discrimination made its way into the 1857 Oregon Constitution, which barred future Chinese immigrants from owning land or mining claims or from voting.
-Adding insult to injury, the territorial legislature passed a measure that levied a tax of two dollars a month on each Chinese miner.
+Adding insult to injury, the territorial legislature passed a measure that levied a tax of $2 a month on each Chinese miner.

 African Americans also were openly unwanted by the overwhelmingly white population of settlers to Oregon.
 Out of over 52,000 state residents in 1860, a mere 124 were blacks or mulattoes.
 Over the decades, those few African Americans and other minorities who managed to make a living in Oregon routinely lived as second class citizens, both in the eyes of the law and the minds of most Oregonians.
 Minorities commonly were refused housing as well as access to many businesses such as hotels and cafes.